Peter Kent: Backbench

 Prior to his demotion from cabinet, Kent stated his intention of running in the 2015 federal election.
-During the election campaign, Kent tweeted a photo that falsely shows an ISIS fighter posing as a refugee to bolster his argument for "refugee screening".
+During the election campaign, Kent tweeted a photo that falsely showed an ISIS fighter posing as a refugee to bolster his argument for "refugee screening".
 After the claim was debunked, Kent retracted and deleted the tweet.

-Kent has since been re-elected in both the 2015 and 2019 elections.
+Kent was re-elected in both the 2015 and 2019 elections.
 He announced on November 23, 2020, that he would not be running in the next federal election.

+On September 17, 2021, he attended a protest with residents and municipal politicians in his riding and neighbourhood of Thornhill (split between the cities of Markham and Vaughan) opposing a route change for the proposed Yonge North subway extension, that would take the line from under Yonge Street and have it pass under homes, concerned it could potentially create noise and vibrations from passing subway trains.
+He was unsuccessful in convincing Metrolinx (the line's provincial planning agency) to route the subway back under Yonge, though Metrolinx did revise the plan by increasing the planned tunnel depth and reducing the number of homes the line would pass under.

-He left office on August 15, 2021, when parliament was dissolved for the 2021 Canadian federal election.
+He left office on September 21, 2021, just five days after the protest, when parliament was dissolved for the 2021 Canadian federal election.